-Sarah Bernhardt Cookies are an irresistible combination of a light and crunchy almond macaron cookie and rich creamy chocolate!
+Sarah Bernhardt Cookies are an irresistible combination of a light and crunchy almond macaron cookie and rich creamy chocolate ~ they’re gluten free, too!

 This is one of those ‘best things I’ ever ate’ stories, which are always more interesting for the teller than the listener, so I’ll be brief… I’ve had a weakness for Sarah Bernhardt cookies all my life.
 I first tasted them in a Swiss bakery and they have ever since been my favorite sweet thing on the planet.
 It’s the trio of textures that makes this cookie so special— the base is a crunchy/chewy meringue, the filling is a silky almond flavored chocolate ganache, and the hard shell is pure dark chocolate.
 They originated in a turn-of-the-last-century Dutch bakery, where, as the story goes, the legendary actress loved the cookies so much that the baker named them in her honor.
 It never occurred to me to try to recreate them until recently, when I Googled them and saw that there are several versions floating around out there.